 Turn the key to the ON position but don't start the engine, and place your multimeter in Volts DC mode.

-Probe the gray with white stripe (or GRY/WHT) wire with the RED multimeter lead.
+Probe the gray with white stripe (or GRY/WHT) wire with the red multimeter test lead.
 This is the wire that connects to TPS male spade terminal identified with the letter B in the illustration above.